Cabochon Carving Tools and Techniques

 Tools For Cabochon Carving

-Only a few simple tools and accessories are required.
+You'll only a few simple tools and accessories.
 Any flex shaft will do.
-You can also use a standard Dremel type tool, though they’re not as easy to maneuver as a flex shaft.
-Many carvers use a fixed arbor.
-This is a motor mounted horizontally with a chuck on the end.
+You can also use a standard Dremel-type tool, though they're not as easy to maneuver as a flex shaft.
+Many carvers use a fixed arbor, a motor mounted horizontally with a chuck on the end.
 A drill press serves the same purpose.
-Many can be adjusted to use horizontally, as well.
-You will need a few carving bits or tips.
+Many can be adjusted for horizontal use, as well.
+You'll need a few carving bits or tips.
 Carving bits can be made of metal, ceramic, wood, or plastic.
 Anything that will hold a charge will work.

 Nowadays, the most common bits are diamond impregnated steel.
 Get an assortment of shapes and, if at all possible, different grits.
 1,200 or finer is very helpful if you intend to polish the carved areas.
-Traditionally, wood tools are the most commonly used carving accessories and are still among the best.
-You can also make wood tools yourself in any shape needed.
+Traditionally, carvers typically used wooden carving tools.
+These still rank among the best accessories.
+You can also make wooden tools yourself in any shape needed.
 (See our article on optical dish carving for more information).

 Pre-polishing and Polishing Tools

 The secret to polishing is a good pre-polishing.
 If you have a set of bits in assorted fine grits, then it's fairly simple.
 Keep working with progressively finer grades until you have an adequate polish or pre-polish.
 (If you make your accessories, create several in the same size and shape.
 Charge them with different grits to use for cutting, pre-polishing, and polishing).
 You can't always get matched sets but you can still polish your carvings.

 Cratex wheels are useful pre-polishing tools.
 They consist of silicon carbide in a rubber-type matrix.
 You can purchase them in a number of shapes and grit sizes.